mamed00-dotcom/verilog_projects/femtorv_project/README.md

 # FemtoRV32: A Compact RISC-V Processor Implementation

 ## Overview
-FemtoRV32 is a compact implementation of the RISC-V RV32I base integer instruction set.
+- FemtoRV32 is a compact implementation of the RISC-V RV32I base integer instruction set.
 It features a streamlined 5-stage pipeline design with Physical Memory Protection (PMP) support, making it suitable for embedded systems and educational purposes.
+- Inspired by the tuto: https://www.youtube.com/watch?v=8boamDdvD8s from the playlist of RISC-V Assembly Code
 ## Features
 - Full RV32I base instruction set support
 - 5-stage pipeline architecture